 Author | Kriss Karnitis (EPC) and Eurofound |

-Measure added | 03 July 2023 (updated 06 July 2023) |
+Measure added | 03 July 2023 (updated 10 January 2025) |

 In order to provide support to Ukrainian citizens who have arrived in Latvia as a result of the war as quickly as possible, the Society Integration Foundation in cooperation with the Ministry of Welfare has established a support service - social mentor service for Ukrainian citizens.
 The social mentoring service for Ukrainian residents is available throughout the territory of Latvia and is implemented in cooperation with 43 municipal social services.
-The social mentor service itself will be provided by the Family and Foster Family Support Society "DOMUS", the foundation "Caritas Latvija", the society "Shelter "Safe House"", the society "Gaišo domu Platforma", the Training Centre "FIBRA", the foundation "Ventspils Augsto tehnoloģiju parks" and the society "Vidusdaugavas NVO centrs".
+The social mentor service itself will be provided by the Family and Foster Family Support Society 'DOMUS', the foundation 'Caritas Latvija', the society 'Shelter "Safe House"', the society 'Gaišo domu Platforma', the Training Centre 'FIBRA', the foundation 'Ventspils Augsto tehnoloģiju parks' and the society 'Vidusdaugavas NVO centrs'.

 The Social Mentoring Service is available to Ukrainian citizens for 60 days and will provide practical assistance in dealing with a variety of everyday issues.
 The mentor will help in real-life situations to learn the skills necessary for everyday life, as well as providing support in arranging various formalities, such as accommodation, clothing, work opportunities or getting to the place of assistance.
 To receive a social mentor, Ukrainians must apply to their local social services.
 Social workers from the social services will assess the individual case of each client, and if necessary, will assign mentor.
 The social mentor service itself will be provided by the Family and Foster Family Support Society "DOMUS", the foundation "Caritas Latvija", the society "Shelter "Safe House"", the society "Gaišo domu Platforma", the Training Centre "FIBRA", the foundation "Ventspils Augsto tehnoloģiju parks" and the society "Vidusdaugavas NVO centrs".